Hokkaido Right Now

 -

-Where can I eat late at night in Sapporo?
+Where do locals eat in Sapporo?

 -

-What are the best local foods a first-time visitor should eat in Hokkaido?
+What foods should first-timers try in Hokkaido?

 -